Is Hell Eternal? What Judaism, Christianity, and Islam Teach

 Key takeaways

-• Christianity is internally divided among eternal torment, annihilationism, and universal reconciliation — all defended by serious scholars.
+• Christianity is the most internally divided, with eternal conscious torment, annihilationism, and universalism all represented by serious theologians across history.

 FAQs